 Larb A Quick Weeknight Dinner

-This post contains affiliate links.
-If you use these links to buy something, we may earn a commission.
+This article may contain affiliate links.
+We may earn a commission if you use these links to buy products or services.
 Please see our disclosure policy for full details.
 Thanks.

 Larb – Preparing the Ingredients

-Larb is a great, weeknight meal.
 There is a bit of prep, but get your family to help!
 Also, in the summer, you are adding minimum heat to your kitchen.
 Less heat in the summer is always a good thing.

 You can add as many fresh veggies to the mix as you have on hand, julienned carrots and celery, along with the cucumber and jicama would add crunch and texture.
 If you are serving this to kids, be careful with the number of chilies you add.
 These little chilies pack quite a hot punch.
 You can add the chilies as a garnish for the adults.